scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 This script performs EDA on data & trains a stacked machine learning model to perform sentiment analysis of U.S. Presidential Candidates, using the N.Y.
 Times Article Search API.
 Ths is a multi-class classification problem, predicting positive, neutral and negative sentiment.
+The model achieves a 61% harmonic mean of precision & recall (F1 score) and it is predicting that Bernie Sanders has the highest average sentiment prediction, while Donald Trump has the lowest.
+Please refer to the "Findings & Results" section below for more info.

 At a high level, the sentiment_analysis_pipe() function in the nyt_sentiment_analyzer.py script will perform the following functions:
     1) Read in data from multiple N.Y.Times .csv files from a specified directory into a single DataFrame.
         Files contain data about N.Y.
 Times Articles about U.S. Presidential Candidates scraped from the Article Search API